Sperm, Egg and Embryo Donation in NY and NJ: What to Know

 Same-Sex Married Couples

 When a child is born to a same-sex married couple in New York or New Jersey, both parents will be named as parents on the child’s birth certificate.
-However, being married to the biological parent of the child, and being named on a child’s birth certificate, does not fully protect your legal relationship to your child.
+However, being married to the biological parent of the child and being named on a child’s birth certificate will not fully protect your legal relationship to your child.
 The reason is that many states do not apply the principal of the marital presumption (that a child born in wedlock is the legal child of both spouses) to parents in a same-sex marriage.
 Therefore, if you are not genetically related to your spouse’s child, it is important for you to take steps to secure your legal relationship to your child to ensure that your parental rights are recognized throughout the United States.

 While we understand that this legal process may seem to be an unnecessary cost and inconvenience, particularly at a time when you simply want to enjoy your child, we believe that the benefits derived are worth it.